 - Pernicious anemia (vitamin B12 deficiency)

-- A Nutritional Balancing program using hair mineral analysis is one of the best tools to heal any kind of autoimmune condition, including vitiligo.
+- A Mineral Power program (formerly called Nutritional Balancing) using hair mineral analysis is one of the best tools to heal any kind of autoimmune condition, including vitiligo.
 One of my clients began having spots of her Vitiligo disappear after only two months on the program.
+The program simply feeds and calms the immune system so that it stops attacking the body.
 The program is very affordable and can reveal heavy metal toxicity and underlying mineral deficiency or imbalance that is undermining health or contributing to your autoimmune disease.
 Removing heavy metal and chemical toxicity while replacing mineral deficiency allow the immune system to work properly and stop attacking the skin.
-Learn more about this amazing protocol, see Start a Nutritional Balancing Program.

 No Medical Treatment